Simplified permission model

 Each secured item must have a permission model which you can define or modify using the permissions

-property when you add or update an item in a secured Push source (see Add or Update a Single Item in a Push Source and Manage batches of items in a Push source).
 The index uses the permission model of an item, along with the currently available information in the security identity cache, to evaluate the effective permissions of that item (that is, who can or can’t see the item in query results).

-The permission model of an item must rather refer to existing security identities retrieved through a security identity provider (see Security Identity Definition Examples and User Alias Definition Examples).
+You can’t define security identities in item permission models.
+The permission model of an item must rather refer to existing security identities retrieved through a security identity provider (see Security identity definition examples and User alias definition examples).
+By default, each |

 Once a security identity update has been performed and all security identities can be resolved to individual user entities, effective permissions are evaluated as follows for each item with a simplified permission model:

-This process becomes more complex when you use the complete permission model to define many permission levels (see Complex Permission Model Definition Examples - Effective Permission Evaluation with Many Permission Levels and Sets).
+This process becomes more complex when you use the complete permission model to define many permission levels (see Effective permission evaluation with the complete permission model). |

 Allowing Anyone